install.packages("devtools")

 Load from PDF

-The function pdf2grobid() can read PDF files and save them in the TEI format created by grobid.
+The function convert() can read PDF files and save them in JSON format.
 This requires an internet connection and takes a few seconds per paper, so should only be done once and the results saved for later use.

 You can set up your own local grobid server following instructions from https://grobid.readthedocs.io/.
 The easiest way is to use Docker.

-Then you can set your grobid_url to the local path http://localhost:8070.
+Then you can set your api_url to the local path http://localhost:8070.

 Load from non-PDF document

 To take advantage of grobid’s ability to parse references and other aspects of papers, for now the best way is to convert your papers to PDF.
-However, metacheck can read in plain text from a text/docx file with read().
+We will introduce our custom backend, bibr, soon and this will be able to convert DOC and DOCX files directly.

 Batch Processing

-The functions pdf2grobid() and read() also work on a folder of files, returning a list of XML file paths or paper objects, respectively.
-The functions search_text(), expand_text() and llm() also work on a list of paper objects.
+The functions convert() and read() also work on a folder of files, returning a list of JSON file paths or paper objects, respectively.
+The functions text_search(), text_expand() and llm() also work on a list of paper objects.

 Paper Components